Integrating Online and Offline Marketing Activities for Insurance

-Insurance agents have always been known for their ability to market themselves, even before the advent of the Internet.
-The rise of digital marketing has created a sea change in the way companies promote their goods and services.
-Insurance agents are no exception.
+Insurance agents have been known for their ability to market themselves — long before the advent of the Internet.
+The rise of digital marketing has created a sea change in how companies promote their goods and services — insurance agents are no exception.

 Digital Marketing Channels

 - Display advertising